 - Also, zipping files does not automatically encrypt them; a zip file is simply a way to compress data into an easy-to-transport package.
 Most zip programs contain the ability to protect the compressed file with strong encryption, but this feature is not turned on by default.

 Device-Level Encryption Requirements

-- Encryption requirements apply to Devices, whether UBC-supplied or personally-owned, that are used to access UBC Electronic Information and Systems.
+- Encryption requirements apply to Devices, whether UBC-supplied or personally-owned, that are used to access UBC Electronic Information and Systems, or store UBC Electronic Information.
 Encryption must be implemented as follows: